Lost Traffic Ticket in Rhode IslandPage OverviewSUMMARY: How to Find Lost Traffic Ticket Information in Rhode Island

 - Whether you're required to appear in court.
 (If you're not, you might pay your ticket online or by mail.)

-After you obtain some information about your lost RI traffic ticket, you can plead:
+After you obtain some information about your lost traffic ticket in Rhode Island, you can plead:

 - "Guilty" or "no contest."